 In years five and six, all pupils receive six lessons of maths or arithmetic each week.

-This year we have introduced a new scheme, ‘Maths - No Problem!’, in Year 5 which involves Singapore maths.
+For both years, we use the ‘Maths - No Problem!’ scheme of work and materials, based around the Singapore Maths teaching methods.
 This reinforces our use of resources, problem solving, visual representation of problems and group work to encourage pupil confidence and understanding.

-Homework is set once a week.
-This may take the form of worksheets, mathletics (online) or research.
+Homework is usually set once a week for Year 5 and twice a week for Year 6.
+This may take the form of Google Classroom tasks, Hegarty Maths or revision books.

 Key Stage 3: